pvdz/zeparser3/tests/testcases/parser/continue_statement/labels/label_defined_inside_current_loop_illegal.md

 `````
 throws: Parser error!
-  Can not nest labels as the child of an if/else/while/for/do/with statement
+  Cannot `continue` to this label because it was defined inside the current inner-most loop

 while (true) x: continue x;
                          ^------- error
 `````

 ### Strict mode